-A six day visit to the Teeside and Tyneside areas from a base in Stockton on Tees (for the Teeside walks) and Cramlington (for the Tyneside walks).
-A good variety of walks that crosses the industrial Tyne Tees area.
+A six day visit to the Teesside and Tyneside areas from a base in Stockton on Tees (for the Teesside walks) and Cramlington (for the Tyneside walks).
+A good variety of walks that crosses the industrial Tyne and Tees area.
 Despite the industry there’s a remarkable amount and variety of wildlife to see.
-Pays a visit to HMS Tincomalle at Hartlepool’s Royal Navy Museum with the added bonus that the Hartlepool Museum is adjoined.
-Also includes a call at the National Trust’s impressive Seaton Deaval Hall with its unusual rooms and bizarre history.
+Pays a visit to HMS Trincomalee at Hartlepool’s Royal Navy Museum with the added bonus that the Hartlepool Museum is adjoined.
+Also includes a call at the National Trust’s impressive Seaton Delaval Hall with its unusual rooms and bizarre history.

 Click on the above map for an interactive map of the routes in this Mini Venture.
 Use the toggle slider to display the specific routes that you want to see on the map.